rsapping2/my-website/src/content/blog/networking-post-jobloss-101.md

 - If you haven’t already, create a LinkedIn profile.
 Connect it to your GitHub, LeetCode, portfolio, or personal projects.
 Add your job history, fill out your skills, and start by connecting with people you’ve worked with in the past.

 2. LinkedIn - Part 2: Add People You Know
 - Start by looking at your former classmates, former and current coworkers, past vendor connections, military alumni, or any other group you use to connect with.
-Its also worth noting, many college or universities have Linkedin groups, private slack channels or job boards for alumni.
+Its also worth noting, many colleges or universities have Linkedin groups, private slack channels or job boards for alumni.

 3. LinkedIn – Part 3: Find People with Shared Interests
 - Join LinkedIn groups related to DevOps, TypeScript, cloud engineering, etc. Start conversations, make connections, and engage.
 This helps you discover job posts and build trust with people in your niche.